jlapeyre/EmpiricalCDFs.jl/README.md

 See the documentation [https://jlapeyre.github.io/EmpiricalCDFs.jl/latest](https://jlapeyre.github.io/EmpiricalCDFs.jl/latest).

-I'm surprised that this module is not more popular (if stars are a good measure) because it's rather generic, I use it frequently for new projects, and the functionality is not available elsewhere.
+~~I'm surprised that this module is not more popular (if stars are a good measure) because it's rather generic, I use it frequently for new projects, and the functionality is not available elsewhere.~~ In the meantime it's gained some stars.

 *EmpiricalCDFs* implements empirical CDFs; building, evaluating, random sampling, evaluating the inverse, etc.
 It is useful especially for examining the